A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Introduction

+The theoretical study of correlated quantum transport of light is a nontrivial problem.
+Many different theoretical approaches, including analytical \cite{Shen07b,Yudson08,Yudson10,Roy10a,Zheng10,Liao10,Fan10,Koshino2012, Roy13b, Xu13,Lalumiere13,Schmidt13,Li14,Fang15,LeHur16,Hartmann16,Li16,Noh16,Roy2017} and numerical \cite{Longo10,Roy11b,Burillo14,Caneva15,Manasi2018} methods, have been explored in recent years.
+One major challenge in applying these theories is the scaling of the system sizes from single or multiple qubits to a mesoscopic collection of qubits.
+We first study the two models using the trunacted Heisenberg-Langevin equations (THLE), which have been applied in recent years for studying correlated light transmission in a chain of two-level systems \cite{Manasi2018}.
 Next, we compare the THLE approach to a quasi-classical analysis (QCA) \cite{Naether15} recently used in the theoretical analysis of experimental observation of dissipative phase transition in a 1D circuit QED lattice \cite{Fitzpatrick2017}.
-The system in \textcite{Fitzpatrick2017} has relatively large qubit relaxation as well as intrinsic photon loss from every site of the medium.
-We are here interested in a waveguide QED system with negligible or no loss from the middle sites of it as we wish to understand the interplay of coherence and interaction.
-We are surprised to find that such a QCA badly fails in the absence of internal losses in bulk.
+The system in \cite{Fitzpatrick2017} has relatively large qubit relaxation as well as intrinsic photon loss from every site of the medium.
+We are here interested in a 1D open QED system with negligible or no loss from the middle sites of it as we wish to understand the effects of interaction.
+It is surprising that such a QCA badly fails, in the absence of internal losses in bulk, in capturing inelastic scattering of the photons and the related effective interaction between photons generated in our models.
 We specifically notice that contrary to the results from the THLE, there is always some frequency that has perfect transmission within the QCA.
-It appears that the source of such discrepancy is due to failure of QCA in capturing photons' inelastic scattering and the related effective interaction between photons generated in our models.
-To revive the QCA in such situations, we propose to analytically continue (or modify) the interaction parameter to the complex plane.
-We develop a simple scheme to find the complex interaction parameter for the modified QCA.
-We see the modified QCA works significantly well when it is compared to the THLE.
-The advantage of the modified QCA is that it is simpler to implement numerically for much longer lattices than the THLE.
+The main contribution of our work is a systemic modification of the interaction parameter to the complex plane such that we revive the QCA even in the absence of bulk dissipation.
+We develop a simple scheme to find the complex interaction parameter for the modified QCA, which only uses single qubit analysis.
+Quite remarkably, the modified QCA works quite well when it is compared to the more accurate THLE even for larger systems.
+Unlike the QCA, the modified QCA is able to cause dissipation in the medium through the complex interaction parameter.
+Which gives accurate results even at higher intensities at a much less computational cost than the THLE.